defc0n1/tokenapp-smartcontract/Readme.md

 ```
 With this you can show any raw event e.g., (`event logA(string s, address a);`) that is fired
 in Solidity.

+## Monolithic vs. Modular
+This contract relies on heavily used and community reviewed libraries such as
+OpenZeppelin.
+We also used ERC20 functionality from [theethereum.wiki](https://theethereum.wiki/w/index.php/ERC20_Token_Standard).

+Since the code is reasonably small, it is copied (after a thorough review)
+directly into this contract.
+Suggestions to use a package manager such as npm
+for these couple lines of code is overkill as well as splitting this contract
+into multiple packages.
+Besides readability and maintainability suffers if small
+files are split up instead of having it in a [single place](https://medium.com/@rdsubhas/10-modern-software-engineering-mistakes-bc67fbef4fc8).

+The ERC20 Interface is from the [Ethereum Github page](https://github.com/ethereum/eips/issues/20).
+Although
+OpenZeppelin suggests an improved interface, this contract uses the original ERC20 standard.

+## Mixing Require() and Modifiers
+At the beginning of many functions in the contract, require() functions are called
+to check if certain conditions are met.
+Solidity allows to use modifiers such as onlyOwner() instead of
+certain require().
+In this contract these modifiers are not used with the goal to have everything
+in one place.
+Thus, at the beginning of a function all requirements are set with require().